Donders-Institute/bidscoin/README.md

 The bidscoiner tool is the workhorse of the toolkit that will fully automatically convert your source-level (raw) MRI data-sets to BIDS organized data-sets.
 You can run this tool after all data is collected, or whenever new data has been added to the raw folder.

 After a successful run of bidscoiner, you can (and should) run the web-based [bidsvalidator](https://incf.github.io/bids-validator/) to check for inconsistencies or missing files in your bids data-set or use a [command-line version](https://github.com/INCF/bids-validator).
-For instance, if you have behavioural log-files you will find that the bidscoiner tool does not (yet) support converting these into BIDS compliant events.tsv files.
+For instance, if you have behavioural log-files you will find that the bidscoiner tool does not (yet) support converting these into BIDS compliant *_events.tsv/json files.
 Advanced users are encouraged to use the bidscoiner plug-in possibility and write their own log-file parser (undocumented feature, don't be afraid to ask for help).

 NB: The provenance of the produced BIDS data-sets is stored in the bids/code/bidscoiner.log file.
 This file is also very useful for debugging / tracking down bidsmapping issues.